 “Alone” is a great example of AABB rhyme structure.
 Additionally, it gives students a glimpse into the use of enjambment as a literary device in poetry.

-- “Annabel Lee” by Edgar Allen Poe
+- “Annabel Lee” by Edgar Allan Poe

 With his poem “Annabel Lee,” Poe skillfully takes the reader on an emotional ride.
 What starts off sounding like a fairytale romance, the poem’s tone throws a chilling curveball as the wind sweeps in, “chilling and killing” the speaker’s true love.
 Poe masters the Gothic art of creating an eerie tone with carefully selected words and phrases.
 Yet, he creatively intertwines this tone with a rhythm much like a nursery rhyme.
 Likewise, the ABABCB rhyme structure adds an extra element of suspense for the reader.
 Have students analyze the stark contrast between love and death in this six stanza poem.

 Poem’s “Annabel Lee” provides exciting (yet dark) examples of personification as he gives the wind the capability to kill Annabel as if it were a murderous human.

 Poe achieves Gothic mastery yet again with this four-part poem.
 This musical poem brings the reader on a melodic ride as each part portrays a different feeling through a set of large iron bells.
 While the poem begins by denoting a sense of pleasure and sing-songy joy, it takes a sudden and dark turn.
 All the while, the rhythmic song of the bells turn from pleasant to suspenseful.
 What was once a joyful ‘tune’ turns into a warning of an approaching terror.